Updated March 19, 2023

 Greece has thousands of islands.
-Some, like tiny Kastellorizo, are no more than dots on the map while Crete, the biggest, is more than 150 miles long.
+Some, like tiny Kastellorizo, are no more than dots on the map while Crete, the biggest, is around 260km (160 miles) long.
 In between, there’s something to please everyone and fit most budgets.

 If you’re tempted to try a slice of island life, here's where to stay and what to eat and see on a budget.

 Beautiful as they are, Mykonos and Santorini are the most expensive spots on the Greek island map.
-You’ll find cheaper places to stay elsewhere in the Cyclades, on isles such as Naxos, Paros and Amorgos.
+You’ll find cheaper places to stay elsewhere in the Cyclades, on isles such as Naxos, Amorgos and Paros.
 Like their posh neighbours, they have dazzlingly pretty villages of whitewashed houses, blue-domed churches and long sandy beaches.

 But don’t rule out the big, popular islands.
-You’ll find bargains on Crete, Corfu and Rhodes if you’re prepared to seek them out.
-On Crete, go beyond the big north coast resorts to spots like Paleochora, Sitia, Zakros and Ierapetra.
-On Corfu, Agios Stefanos and Agios Georgios, on the north-east coast, offer better deals than the crowded west coast resorts.
-On Rhodes, you’ll find well-priced rooms near the southern tip of the island at spots like Hohlakas, Plimiri and Lahania.
+You’ll find bargains on Corfu, Crete and Rhodes if you’re prepared to seek them out.
+On Crete, go beyond the big north coast resorts to spots such as Paleochora, Sitia, Zakros and Ierapetra.
+On Corfu, Agios Stefanos and Agios Georgios, on the northeast coast, offer better deals than the crowded west coast resorts.
+On Rhodes, you’ll find well-priced rooms near the southern tip of the island at spots such as Hohlakas, Plimiri and Lahania.

 Eating seafood beside a Greek island harbour is one of those must-do experiences.
 Sadly, it’s also one of the priciest.
-At quayside restaurants in places like Chania, Rethymnon or Skiathos you’ll pay through the nose for the location.
+At quayside restaurants in places such as Chania, Rethymnon or Skiathos, you’ll pay through the nose for the location.
 Look for eateries are few blocks inland – especially mezedopoleio (mezze restaurants) – where you can order one or two little dishes at a time to avoid over-ordering.

-If you must eat seafood, squid, marides (whitebait) and goupes are cheaper options, while astakos (langouste) or barbounia (red mullet) are budget-busters.
+If you must eat seafood, squid, marides (whitebait) and kolios (mackerel) are cheaper options, while astakos (langouste) or barbounia (red mullet) are budget-busters.

-Self-catering in the Greek islands is more fun – and a lot cheaper – when you shop with the locals.
-Bigger towns like Chania, in western Crete, have great municipal markets where you can buy locally-grown fruit and veg, cheeses and dozens of different kinds of olive.
+Self-catering holidays in the Greek islands are more fun – and a lot cheaper – when you shop with the locals.
+Bigger towns such as Chania, in western Crete, have great municipal markets where you can buy locally-grown fruit and veg, cheeses and dozens of different kinds of olive.
 The best bargains are in the seafood section, where you’ll find fish that don’t appear on the over-priced menus at most harbour-side restaurants.

 Your best bets for soft golden sand include Thassos, in the northern Aegean, Skiathos, in the Sporades, and Crete’s north coast, where even in high season you can find a stretch of shore to call your own.

-Admission to major museums like the Heraklion Archaeological Museum in Crete and to top archaeological sites like ancient Knossos, the Asklepion and Castle of the Knights on Kos, and other sights controlled by the Ministry of Culture is free on the last weekend in September and on March 5, June 6, April 18, May 18, and every Sunday between November 1 and March 31.
-Admission is also free for under 18s, over 65s and students with suitable ID.
+Admission to major museums including the Heraklion Archaeological Museum in Crete and to top archaeological sites such as ancient Knossos, the Asklepion and Castle of the Knights on Kos, and other sights controlled by the Ministry of Culture is free on the last weekend in September and on March 6, April 18, May 18, October 28, and every first Sunday of the month between November 1 and March 31.